Evan Bayh 2008 presidential campaign: Withdrawal

 Two weeks following his announcement, Bayh withdrew from the race, citing that "the odds were longer than I felt I could responsibly pursue".
 He further commented that a run would cause him to be "absent from the Senate...instead of working to help the people of my state and the nation."

 Employees

 The following individuals worked as advisors to Bayh as members of the All America PAC and at the candidate's Senate office.
 Media consultant Anita Dunn was slated to be given a promotion and replaced as the Friends of Evan Bayh committee was formed, but the campaign's brevity prevented any notable action.
 Dunn would go on to serve as President Barack Obama's interim-White House Communications Director, replaced by another Bayh campaign employee, Daniel Pfeiffer, who currently holds the post.

-The campaign also featured Thurgood Marshall, Jr., son of the late U.S. Supreme Court Justice Thurgood Marshall, the first African-American to serve on the court.
-Marshall, Jr., previously worked in the Bill Clinton administration.
+The campaign also featured Thurgood Marshall Jr., son of the late U.S. Supreme Court Justice Thurgood Marshall, the first African-American to serve on the court.
+Marshall Jr. had previously worked in the Bill Clinton administration.